-Consultation on the white paper proposals was open for a ten week period, ending on 26 July 2022, although no response has yet been issued by the Government.
+Consultation on the white paper proposals was for a ten week period, ending on 26 July 2022.
+A response was issued by the Government on 12 December 2023 confirming plans to take forward a number of proposal including introduciton of a professional college, operational independence, pay negotiation mechanisms and action to improve integrity and culture in the sector.